dixahq/elevio-react-native-example/README.md

 For the React Native app, the Elevio Assistant's standard CSS has been modified such that the appear/leave animations are turned off and the Assistant takes up the full width of the screen; you can see the CSS used in the React Native app inside the variable `ELEVIO_CSS`.

-The resulting appearance of the Assistant for the React Native app on open/close is in the style prop of the `SafeAreaView` `top: this.state.isShown ?
-0 : "100%"`.
+The resulting appearance of the Assistant for the React Native app on open/close is in the style prop of the `SafeAreaView`, if shown the top is set to 0, if not it's set to 100%.
 You could change this to appear and disappear in anyway that suits your UI, and maybe animate it with a transition.

 > N.B.
 A Note from the Developer: I chose not to use the Modal component because the contents of the modal are removed from the render hierarchy when the modal is hidden.
 The consequence of this is that Elevio has to reload each time the modal is shown.
 This doesn't take too long because the JavaScript files have been cached but there is still a second or so of a blank screen.